NovamationCEO/nhl-pipeline/README.md

 - Curate that list of matches; close when appropriate.

-- Create APIs with 'pretty' output to meet requirements.

-- Save player age as birthdate, calculate on fly when needed.

 - Consider adding historical data if the database is empty enough to be boring.